o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 ## Create a tool with the `CppToolGem` template

 The `CppToolGem` template contains a basic framework to create a dockable widget in O3DE Editor.

-1. Create a Gem using the **O3DE CLI (`o3de`)** script in `<engine>/scripts`.
+1. Create a Gem by using the **O3DE CLI (`o3de`)** script that's in your engine source directory.
 Specify the name `ShapeExample` by using the `--gem-name` option and the template `CppToolGem` by using the `--template-name` option.
 By default, this creates the Gem directory in `<user>/.o3de/Gems` -- or you can specify a location by using the `--gem-path` option.
 Depending on the location, this automatically registers the Gem to either the `.o3de` registry, engine, or project.

     ```cmd
     scripts/o3de create-gem --gem-name ShapeExample --template-name CppToolGem
     ```

+2. Register the Gem to your project.

+    ```cmd
+    <engine>/scripts/o3de register -gp <gem-path> -espp <project-path>
+    ```

-2. Add the Gem in your project by using the `o3de` script.
+3. Add the Gem in your project.

     ```cmd
     scripts/o3de enable-gem -gn CppToolGem -pp <project-path>